There are no great things to be done. Only small things with great love.

 Saint Mark’s Outreach Committee seeks to be good stewards of the resources it has been entrusted with and will oversee expending those resources to support the community.
 We work to proactively identify needs and will ask for help and support from the congregation for those needs in the local area (Upper Arlington & Central Ohio), The Diocese of Southern Ohio, as well as the national and international mission field.

 Each year the Outreach Ministry receives its base funding from the annual budget of St. Mark’s.
-The Ministry is also funded from generous donations directed to Outreach by individual members of the congregation, as well as by from fundraisers and donation drives held by groups of the Ministry.
+The Ministry is also funded from generous donations directed to Outreach by individual members of the congregation, as well as from fundraisers and donation drives held by groups of the Ministry.

 In deciding which projects to fund, the Ministry strives to support needs that are faith based and in which Ministry members participate actively.
 The goal is to have feet on the ground in all activities where there is also a financial investment.